Zehor/Supervised-image-classification-algorithm-using-representative-texture-features/README.md

 # Contact Persons: Zehor Belkhatir
 # (E-mail: zohor.belkhatir@bmail.com)

-* The codes available in the folder "GLCM and Wasserstein distance compute" can be used for any set of images that you would analyse using the proposed texture feature approach.
+* The MATLAB codes available in the folder "GLCM and Wasserstein distance compute" can be used for any set of images that you would like analyse using the
+  proposed texture feature approach.
+    * GLCM_bins_images.m : Computes the 2D GLCM matrices and extracts the statistical features from them
+    * Wasserstein_main.m : Computes the W1 distance between all pairs of GLCMs in your cohort.
+The W1 distance is computed using a fast numerical algorithm
+      proposed in " J. Liu et al., Multilevel Optimal Transport: A fast approximation of Wasserstein-1 Distances, 2018"
 * The codes available in the folder "Classification pipeline" runs the proposed texture classification pipepline using the GLCM texture and Wasserstein distance matrix data that are available in the folder "Data".
 Excute the script "Main_run.m" to run the algorithm.